2024’s Worst Cities for Grass Allergies This Summer

 Climate change: Nothing to sneeze at

-Allergies are getting worse.
+Allergies are getting worse

 Climate change is lengthening our allergy season by an average of 20 days and making allergens more intense.
 This is bad news for the more than 30% of Americans who sniffle, sneeze, and suffer from seasonal allergies.

-There are ways to minimize your exposure to grass pollen and resulting allergy symptoms, though — and they’re right in your own backyard:
+There are some ways to minimize your exposure to grass pollen and resulting allergy symptoms, though — and they’re right in your own backyard:

 1. Design an allergy-friendly landscape